nf-core/ampliseq/docs/troubleshooting.md

 2. The files have to follow the naming sheme specified by `--extension` (default: `"/*_R{1,2}_001.fastq.gz"`)
 3. The pattern specified by `--extension` must be enclosed in quotes (`'` or `"`) and pretended by a slash (`/`), also one star (`*`) is required for sample names and curly brackets, e.g. `{1,2}` indicate paired end read orientation.

-If the pipeline can't find your files then you will get the following error
+If the pipeline can't find any file then you will get the following error

 ```
 ERROR ~ Cannot find any reads matching: "[folder][extension]"